SFGLab/LoopSage/README.md

 # LoopSage
 An energy-based model for loop extrusion.

-**Important!!!** Check https://github.com/SFGLab/pyLoopSage which offers a CPU accelerated version with easier installation.
+‼️‼️**Important:** This is outdated version of our software.
+The new version is at https://github.com/SFGLab/pyLoopSage which offers a CPU accelerated version with easier installation.
+You can install it with pip as well https://pypi.org/project/pyLoopSage/. ‼️‼️

 ## Publication